maddison-wells/DCCGame/README.md

 <h3>To do list:</h3>

 <ol>Scope out project: Write a brief 'script' of what the game will look like</ol>
-<ol>Learn some basic C++: I have started a codedex course just to compare to other languages I know</ol>
+<ol>Learn some basic C++: I have started a Codedex course just to compare to other languages I know</ol>
 <ol>Look into how C++ integrates with 2D game framework or multimedia libraries</ol>

   <br>